aiida-cusp/aiida-cusp/docs/source/user_guide/custodian/handlers.rst

 `'NonConvergingErrorHandler'`
 -----------------------------

-Check if NELM is reach for ``nionic_steps`` consecutive ionic steps and correct by first switching to more stable algorithms (ALGO) and secondly ajusting the mixing parameters (AMIX, BMIX, BMIN).
+Check if NELM is reach for ``nionic_steps`` consecutive ionic steps and correct by first switching to more stable algorithms (ALGO) and secondly adjusting the mixing parameters (AMIX, BMIX, BMIN).
 (See also `NonConvergingErrorHandler`_)

 **Handler Settings:**